-Marketable securities at December 31, 2022 and 2021 consisted of investments in U.S. Treasuries, government securities and corporate debt securities.
+Marketable securities at December 31, 2021 and 2020 consisted of investments in U.S. Treasuries, government securities and corporate debt securities.
 We determine the appropriate classification of the securities at the time they are acquired and evaluate the appropriateness of such classifications at each balance sheet date.
-We classify our marketable securities as available-for-sale pursuant to ASC 320, Investments - Debt and Equity Securities.
+We classify our marketable securities as available-for-sale pursuant to Accounting Standards Codification, or ASC, 320, Investments - Debt and Equity Securities.
 Marketable securities are recorded at fair value.
-Unrealized gains and losses are included as a component of accumulated other comprehensive (loss) income in the consolidated statements of stockholders' equity and a component of total comprehensive (loss) income in the consolidated statements of comprehensive (loss) income, until realized.
+Unrealized gains are included as a component of accumulated other comprehensive (loss) income in the consolidated balance sheets and statements of stockholders' equity and a component of total comprehensive income (loss) in the consolidated statements of comprehensive income (loss), until realized.
 Realized gains and losses are included in investment income on a specific-identification basis.

-At December 31, 2022 and 2021, we held both current and non-current investments.
+At December 31, 2021 and 2020, we held both current and non-current investments.
 Investments classified as current have maturities of less than one year.
 Investments classified as non-current are those that: (i) have a maturity of one to two years, and (ii) we do not intend to liquidate within the next twelve months, although these funds are available for use and therefore classified as available-for-sale.

 We review marketable securities for impairment whenever the fair value of a marketable security is less than the amortized cost and evidence indicates that a marketable security's carrying amount is not recoverable.
 Unrealized losses are evaluated for impairment under ASC 326, Financial Instruments - Credit Losses, to determine if the impairment is credit-related or noncredit-related.
-Credit-related impairment is recognized as an allowance on the balance sheet with a corresponding adjustment to earnings, and noncredit-related impairment is recognized in other comprehensive (loss) income, net of taxes.
+Credit-related impairment is recognized as an allowance on the balance sheet with a corresponding adjustment to earnings, and noncredit-related impairment is recognized in other comprehensive income (loss), net of taxes.
 Evidence considered in this assessment includes reasons for the impairment, compliance with our investment policy, the severity of the impairment, collectability of the security, and any adverse conditions specifically related to the security, an industry, or geographic area.